Multi-mode optical fiber: Types

 Multi-mode fibers are described by their core and cladding diameters.
 Thus, 62.5/125 μm multi-mode fiber has a core size of 62.5 micrometres (μm) and a cladding diameter of 125 μm.
 The transition between the core and cladding can be sharp, which is called a step-index profile, or a gradual transition, which is called a graded-index profile.
-The two types have different dispersion characteristics and thus different effective propagation distance.
+The two types have different dispersion characteristics and thus different effective propagation distances.
 Multi-mode fibers may be constructed with either graded or step-index profile.

 In addition, multi-mode fibers are described using a system of classification determined by the ISO 11801 standard — OM1, OM2, and OM3 — which is based on the modal bandwidth of the multi-mode fiber.
 OM4 (defined in TIA-492-AAAD) was finalized in August 2009, and was published by the end of 2009 by the TIA.
-OM4 cable will support 125m links at 40 and 100 Gbit/s.
-The letters "OM" stand for optical multi-mode.
+OM4 cable supports 125 m links at 40 and 100 Gbit/s.
+The letters OM stand for 'optical multi-mode'.

 For many years 62.5/125 μm (OM1) and conventional 50/125 μm multi-mode fiber (OM2) were widely deployed in premises applications.
 These fibers easily support applications ranging from Ethernet (10 Mbit/s) to gigabit Ethernet (1 Gbit/s) and, because of their relatively large core size, were ideal for use with LED transmitters.
 Newer deployments often use laser-optimized 50/125 μm multi-mode fiber (OM3).
 Fibers that meet this designation provide sufficient bandwidth to support 10 Gigabit Ethernet up to 300 meters.
 Optical fiber manufacturers have greatly refined their manufacturing process since that standard was issued and cables can be made that support 10 GbE up to 400 meters.
 Laser optimized multi-mode fiber (LOMMF) is designed for use with 850 nm VCSELs.

-Older FDDI grade, OM1, and OM2 fiber can be used for 10 Gigabit ethernet through 10GBASE-LRM.
+Older FDDI grade, OM1, and OM2 fiber can be used for 10 Gigabit Ethernet through 10GBASE-LRM.
 This requires the SFP+ interface to support electronic dispersion compensation (EDC) however, so not all switches, routers and other equipment can use these SFP+ modules.